oscoreio/QrCodes/README.md

 # QrCodes
-Modern cross-platform QR code generation, rendering and serialization.
+Modern and efficient cross-platform QR code generation, rendering and serialization.
+It contains various payloads and framework helpers for MAUI.
 Based on QRCoder with ImageSharp support.

 ### 🔥 Features 🔥